TimovNiedek/genre-classifier-msd/README.md

 ├────────────────────────────────────────────────┼─────────┼─────────┤
 │ complete-training-flow/complete-training-v0    │ applied │         │
 ├────────────────────────────────────────────────┼─────────┼─────────┤
+│ model-monitoring-flow/model-monitoring-v0      │ applied │         │
+├────────────────────────────────────────────────┼─────────┼─────────┤
 │ predict-flow/genre-classifier-predict-v0       │ applied │         │
 └────────────────────────────────────────────────┴─────────┴─────────┘

 ```

 ## Execute flows

+### Train

+First, execute the complete training run to train the model.
+This will run the ingest, preprocess, split data and train flows in sequence.
+Open the Prefect UI at http://localhost:4200/flows and trigger the `complete-training-flow`.
+All parameters are set to default values, you only need to set the MLflow experiment name.

+The experiment is tracked in MLflow, and you can view the results at http://localhost:5000.
+If the results of the training are good, the model will be registered in the model registry.

+### Inference

+The inference pipeline is set to run every 5 minutes.
+View the runs in the Prefect UI at http://localhost:4200/flows.

+### Monitoring

+The monitoring pipeline is set to run every morning.
+You can manually trigger it from the Prefect UI if you want to see the results immediately.
+The flow is called `model-monitoring-flow`.
+The results are available at http://evidently-static-dashboard-tvn.s3-website.eu-central-1.amazonaws.com/index.html.

 ## To-Do's